 Hello!
 I’m Rachael.
 I have been spinning and dyeing fibre and yarn since 2012, and I can’t imagine doing anything else.
 My life is filled with colours and textures, and I create beautiful colour mixes and fibre blends that makers love to look at, touch and transform.

 Cat & Sparrow started in Australia in 2013, where Cathy, my business partner and I met and bonded over a shared love of spinning.
 We built it together until I left Australia to return to the UK in 2014.
-Cathy still runs Cat & Sparrow in Australia, and you can find her on Etsy.
+Cathy still runs Cat & Sparrow in Australia.
+You can find her here.

 I’m now based in Bristol, where my home is my studio.
 It’s where I do all my dyeing, spinning, knitting and weaving.
 You can find me online on Facebook, Instagram and Pinterest.
 I’m a regular at Frome Independent market on the first Sunday of every month.
 You can also find me at various wool shows throughout the year.